lnstreit/Mens-sana-in-corpore-sano/index.md

        width="500">
 </div>

 We trained a random forest classifier.
-The figure below shows that the model performs morderately well on the test set and is highly overfitting.
+The figure below shows that the model performs moderately well on the test set and is highly overfitting.

 <div class="figure"
      style="text-align:center">